Road trips are fundamental to Iranian culture and holidays – much more nature-based and exploratory than what I've been used to.

 The enthusiasm with which my hosts spoke when they took me to Persepolis was nothing less than whole-hearted.

 This was combined with a very prideful sense of happiness that it was they who first showed me this monument to their country's history.

-I'd learn to be quickly appreciative of this very Persian trait in my travels, and how to reciprocate my gratitude.
+I'd learn to quickly appreciate this very Persian trait in my travels and how to reciprocate my gratitude.

 In the multitude of people I befriended, I had a few friends who owned cars.

 This led to invitations to travel to the capital city, Tehran, and the surrounding areas, as well as places as far as Esfahan for Persian New Year (Nowruz, the Equinox).
 Never turn these invitations down!

 Indeed, if there's anything I took from Iran in my four months there, it's always to say yes.

 This attitude has taken me to places I never knew existed – who knew Iran is home to some of the most beautiful snow-capped mountains and rolling green-hilled villages where the clouds pass through you?